-Future lease payments made at or before the commencement date should be considered in the calculation.
+Future lease payments should be considered in the calculation at the lease commencement date.

-3. Summary of Significant Accounting Policies
+3. Summary of Accounting Policies

 The accounting policies set out below have been applied consistently by the Group entities in all of the periods presented in the consolidated financial statements, except where otherwise indicated: